Inventua/nucleus-core/Documentation/Setup and Configuration/Installation.md

       }
     }
 ```

+> If you are editing an existing configuration file which already contains a `Database` section, update the existing section.

   4. The process is the same if you want to use MySql, MariaDB or PostgreSQL, but the connection type (shown as "SqlServer" in the example above) will change, as does
   the format of the connection string.